-The only other development identified in the SAD which could potentially affect the canal is 'Yorks Bridge,' an area on the boundary with Cannock Chase District which is identified as an indicative Area of Search for fireclay extraction in the BCCS (BCCS Policies MIN3 and MIN4 and Minerals Key Diagram).
-Mineral extraction in this location is likely to involve working on both sides of the boundary, including land in Cannock Chase District which is in close proximity to the canal.
+The other development identified in the SAD which could potentially affect the canal is 'Yorks Bridge,' an area on the boundary with Cannock Chase District which is identified as an indicative Area of Search for fireclay extraction in the BCCS (BCCS Policies MIN3 and MIN4 and Minerals Key Diagram), and Land at Brownhills Common.
+Mineral extraction in these locations is likely to involve working on both sides of the boundary, including land in Cannock Chase District which is in close proximity to the canal.
 As fireclay can only be worked in association with coal, it would be extracted using opencast methods.
 The Justification to BCCS Policy MIN4 notes that any proposals for fireclay and coal extraction in this location will require a HRA demonstrating that they would not harm the integrity of the SAC.

 The SAD Policies Map does not define the boundary of the Yorks Bridge Area of Search, as it is difficult to identify a meaningful boundary.
 The lack of any current interest from the coal and ceramics industry also suggests there is little prospect that any proposals for fireclay and coal extraction will come forward in this area within the plan period.
 There is also an issue of consistency with the emerging Staffordshire Minerals Local Plan (submitted for examination in January 2016), which does not identify an Area of Search in this location.
 However, SAD Policy M9 makes reference to the BCCS proposal, and provides more detailed guidance on the issues that mineral extraction proposals will be expected to address.
-This includes a requirement in Part (h) xi of the policy for planning applications for clay and coal extraction in the Yorks Bridge area to be accompanied by a HRA, demonstrating that the proposal will not have any adverse effects on the integrity of the SAC.
+This includes a requirement in Part (h) xi of the policy for planning applications for clay and coal extraction in the Yorks Bridge area, and f) xi. relating to minerals extraction at Brownhills Common (MP5) to be accompanied by a HRA, demonstrating that the proposal will not have any adverse effects on the integrity of the SAC alone or in combination with other development that could affect the canal, such as the Hatherton Canal Restoration project.